Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 What to expect

-• Jobs are available in all locations across the country as well as in rural areas where there are a high concentration of horse races.
+• Jobs are available in all locations across the country, including many rural areas where there is a high concentration of horse races.

 • If you decide to open your own practice, be prepared to travel often and over large distances.
-A driving license will be essential.
+A driving licence will be essential.

-• It's essential to establish good relationships with local veterinary practices, as you can't treat animals unless they are referred to you by a veterinary surgeon.
+• It's essential to establish a good relationship with local veterinary practices, as you can't treat animals unless they are referred to you by a veterinary surgeon.

 • Whether you work for a practice or are self-employed, you'll need to apply for professional indemnity and public liability insurance (PLI).